kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 ## Proposal

-This proposal introduces a new field `DeclaredFeatures` to `Node.Status` to expose information which the kube-scheduler and/or the admission controller would use to make more informed decisions.
+This proposal introduces a new field `declaredFeatures` to node's `.status` to expose information which the kube-scheduler, admission controller or the API server would use to make more informed decisions.
 The Kubelet is primarily responsible for discovering, consolidating, and declaring features to the API server.

-**Node Declared Features Requirements:**
+### Node Declared Features Requirements

-1. Every feature added in `node.status.declaredFeatures` is temporary and must be associated with a Kubernetes feature graduating through the Alpha/Beta/GA process.
-This ensures declared features are not used as permanent node attributes and are removed as part of the standard post-GA feature cleanup process.
+1. Every feature added in a Node's `status.declaredFeatures` is temporary and must be associated with a Kubernetes feature graduating through the Alpha/Beta/GA process.
+This is to ensure that declared features are not used as permanent node attributes and are removed as part of the standard post-GA feature cleanup process.
-2. The NodeDeclaredFeatures framework must be used for new features introduced after the framework.
-Onboarding existing features must be avoided as it would create ambiguity; the control plane would be unable to differentiate between a node that has the feature but is not declaring it, and a node that genuinely lacks the feature.
+2. The NodeDeclaredFeatures framework must be used for new features.
+Onboarding features that have already graduated to Beta or GA must be avoided as the control plane would be unable to differentiate between a node that has the feature but is not declaring it, and a node that genuinely lacks the feature.
-3. Must be derived from node's static configuration and determined at startup.
-Kubelet must determine all declared features during its bootstrap sequence, before its admission handlers are active.
-Reporting new or changed features requires a Kubelet restart to take effect.
+3. Kubelet must determine the list of declared features once during its bootstrap and update the node's `status.declaredFeatures`.
+This list must be derived solely from feature gates and node's static configuration.
+Reporting new or changed feature gates requires a Kubelet restart.
-4. Must be actionable by the control plane.
-A declared feature is only relevant if it can be used by a control plane component (like kube-scheduler or an admission controller) to make a decision, such as filtering a node or validating an API request.
+4. A new feature should only be declared if a control plane component (like kube-scheduler, admission controllers, or the API server) can use it to make a decision.
+Examples include filtering nodes for pod scheduling, validating an API request, or altering component interaction with the node.
+5. Features must not be declared if they are only selectively dependent on a feature gate (i.e., the feature gate is required in certain node configurations but the feature works by default in others).
+    *   For example, in-place CPU resizing support for Guaranteed QoS pods is not a suitable declared feature.
+This is because kubelet support for guaranteed pod resize depends on the `InPlacePodVerticalScalingExclusiveCPUs` feature gate only when static CPU policy is enabled in kubelet config.
+Using declared features here would cause the control plane to incorrectly block valid requests to older nodes with static CPU policy disabled.

 ## User Stories

-### Story 1: Feature Rollout Challenges with Version Skew
+### Feature Rollout Challenges with Version Skew

 To maintain cluster stability and enable safer rollouts, cluster administrators perform gradual upgrades.
 This inherently creates a mixed-version Kubernetes cluster, where nodes can be on different versions than the control plane.
-This environment introduces significant challenges for both pod scheduling and API request validation.
 The primary concerns in such clusters are:

 1. How do we prevent new pods that might use newer features from being scheduled on older, incompatible nodes?
   *   Example: [Pod Level Resources](https://github.com/kubernetes/enhancements/blob/63d4f6f2aa0e2eb0b83067b067c4949643b1b24c/keps/sig-node/2837-pod-level-resource-spec/README.md?plain=1#L4)
     *   The existing beta feature lacks explicit version-skew management, requiring it to be enabled on all components (scheduler, Kubelet, API server) to function correctly.
 If enabled only on the control plane, a pod can be scheduled on an incompatible node where the Kubelet will reject it during admission.
 This rejection puts the pod into a `Failed` state, preventing it from being retried on other newer (compatible) nodes in the cluster.
-    *   For new enhancements, like adding support for CPU alignment (static CPU policy support), there is no way to make sure a guaranteed QOS pod using pod level resources lands on a node supporting this new feature.
+    *   For new enhancements, like adding new container restart rules ([KEP-5532](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md)), ensuring a pod that needs the feature lands on a compatible node requires significant manual coordination, such as custom node labels, taints, and corresponding pod selectors/tolerations.

 2. How do we block API calls that target pods on nodes that don't support newer features?
   *   Example: [In-Place Pod Resizing](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/)
     *   For an existing beta feature, there currently exists a [workaround](https://github.com/kubernetes/kubernetes/blob/23258f104d74c6f27fd4db94940d745d9d463a8f/pkg/apis/core/validation/validation.go#L5796) to handle this version skew by looking for alternate signals from the pod spec.
 However such workarounds may be complex and not always feasible for new features.
-    *   For a new feature enhancement like [In-Place Pod Resize for Guaranteed QoS pods](https://github.com/kubernetes/enhancements/issues/5294), an API request to modify a running pod must be validated.
+    *   For a new feature enhancement like supporting In-Place Resize with Pod Level Resources ([KEP-5419](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md)), an API request to modify a running pod must be validated.
 The operation should be rejected if the pod resides on an older node that does not support the feature.

+3. How can control plane components discover and adapt to node-level features ?
+  *   Example: Transitioning from SPDY to WebSockets ([KEP-4006])(https://github.com/kubernetes/enhancements/issues/4006)
+    *   When introducing WebSocket support between the API server and Kubelet, the API server needs to know if the target Kubelet can handle WebSockets.
+    *   A node can declare a feature like `ExtendWebSocketsToKubelet`.
+The API server can check for this feature and use WebSockets if available, falling back to SPDY otherwise.
+This allows gradual rollout of the new protocol.

-The Node Declared Features framework addresses both issues through a unified mechanism without requiring any intervention (like adding Node Labels, selectors etc.).
-The scheduler uses the declared feature information to correctly filter nodes for new pods, while the admission controller validates operations against the declared features of a pod's current node.
+The Node Declared Features framework addresses these issues through a unified mechanism without requiring any intervention (like adding Node Labels, selectors etc.).
+The scheduler uses the declared feature information to correctly filter nodes for new pods, the admission controller validates operations against the declared features of a pod's current node, and other components like the API server can adjust their behavior based on node features.
 This ensures that feature incompatibilities are handled proactively at the control plane.

 ## Design Details